vitessio/website/content/en/docs/reference/features/two-phase-commit.md

 ### Configuring VTGate

 The atomicity policy is controlled by the `transaction_mode` flag.
-The default value is multi, and will set it in multi-database mode.
-This is the same as the previous legacy behavior.
+The default value is `multi` and will set all transactions to multi-database mode.

 To enforce single-database transactions, the VTGates can be started by specifying `transaction_mode=single`.

 To enable 2PC, the VTGates need to be started with `transaction_mode=twopc`.
 The VTTablets will require additional flags, which will be explained below.

-The VTGate `transaction_mode` flag decides what to allow.
-The application can independently request a specific atomicity for each transaction.
-The request will be honored by VTGate only if it does not exceed what is allowed by the `transaction_mode`.
-For example, `transaction_mode=single` will only allow single-db transactions.
-On the other hand, `transaction_mode=twopc` will allow all three levels of atomicity.
+The VTGate `transaction_mode` flag decides what to allow by default.
+The application can then override that global default for an individual transaction using `SET transaction_mode="<mode>";` when necessary or appropriate.

 ## Driver APIs